Fair Decisions Despite Imperfect Predictions

 \subsection{Stochastic policies}

-To overcome the undesirable behavior exhibited by deterministic policies discussed in the previous section, one could just use a fully randomized initial policy, where ${\pi_0}(d=1 \given \bx,s) = \nicefrac{1}{2}$ for all $(\bx,s)$.
-It readily follows from eq.~\eqref{eq:imperfect-p} that samples from the induced distribution $P_{\pi_0}$ are i.i.d.\ samples from the ground truth distribution, $P_{\pi_0} = P$.
-As a result, if the hypothesis class of predictive models $\Qcal$ is rich enough, we could learn the optimal policy $\pi^{*}$ from data gathered using the policy $\pi_0$.
-However, in practice, fully randomized initial policies are unacceptable in terms of utility or unethical---it would entail offering (releasing) loans (defendants) by a fair coin flip until sufficient data has been collected.
-Fortunately, we will show next that an initial stochastic policy does not need to be fully randomized to be able to learn the optimal policy.
-We only need to choose an initial policy $\pi_0$ such that $\pi_0(d = 1 \given \bx, s) > 0$ on any measurable subset of $\xspace \times \sspace$ with positive probability under $P$, a requirement that is more acceptable for the decision maker in terms of initial utility.
-We refer to any policy with this property as an \emph{exploring} policy.\footnote{$\pi$ is exploring, iff the true distribution $P$ is absolutely continuous w.r.t.\ the induced distribution $P_{\pi}$.
+A naive but instructive way to overcome the undesirable behavior exhibited by deterministic policies discussed in the previous section, is to fully randomize initial decisions, i.e., ${\pi_0}(D=1 \given x,z) = \nicefrac{1}{2}$ for all $x,z$.
+It readily follows from eq.~\eqref{eq:imperfect-p} that then $\dP_{\pi_0} = \dP$.
+Hence, if the hypothesis class of predictive models $\Qcal$ is rich enough, we could learn the optimal policy $\pi^{*}$ from data gathered under $\pi_0$.
+In practice, fully randomized initial policies are unacceptable in terms of utility or unethical---it would entail releasing defendants by a coin flip.
+Fortunately, we will show next that full randomization is not required to learn the optimal policy.
+We only need to choose an initial policy $\pi_0$ such that $\pi_0(D = 1 \given x, z) > 0$ on any measurable subset of $\xspace \times \zspace$ with positive probability under $\dP$, a requirement that is more acceptable for the decision maker in terms of initial utility.
+We refer to any policy with this property as an \emph{exploring} policy.
+A policy $\pi$ is exploring, if and only if the true distribution $\dP$ is absolutely continuous with respect to the induced distribution $\dP_{\pi}$.
 This means the data collection distribution must not ignore regions where the true distribution puts mass.
-This condition does not strictly require randomness, but could be achieved by a pre-determined process, \eg, ``$d=1$ every $n$-th time''.} For an exploring policy $\pi_0$, we can compute the utility in eq.~\eqref{eq:utility} and the group benefits for $s\in \{0,1\}$ via inverse propensity score weighting
+We note that this condition does not strictly require randomness, but could be achieved by a pre-determined process, e.g., ``$d=1$ for every $n$-th decision''.
+For an exploring policy $\pi_0$, we can compute the utility in eq.~\eqref{eq:utility} and the group benefits for $z\in \{0,1\}$ via inverse propensity score weighting